thebestwp/thebestwordpress/content/posts/hugo.md

 ---

-Wordpress is a dynamic web site platform which retrieves content from a database and renders HTML in real-time.
+Wordpress is a dynamic web site platform which retrieves content from a database and renders HTML in real-time (well, about 2 seconds actually).
-Although most pages can be cached in a rendered state certain functions like the back-end login and search will not receive any performance boost from caching.
-While the front-end performance is greatly improved by caching, back-end functions like content-editing will often be painfully slow due to limited server resources and/or an excessive number of plugins.
-The dynamic nature of Wordpress also presents numerous [security risks](/posts/security) necessitating the frequent [installation of updates](/posts/updates).

-The performance issues of Wordpress are exactly why I prefer VPS over shared hosting providers.
-Shared hosting usually comes with some kind of impressive caching layer but clients who actually login and change content regularly are likely to experience some serious lag.
+For this blog I wanted somewhere to write, with a dark/light theme switch that would be low maintenance and which could handle a substantial amount of traffic.
+The heavy nature of a dynamic, database-driven web platform was a bad fit for me because I wanted to keep things simple and cheap, I prefer to write in markdown, and I want to minimize maintenance.

+I have in the distant past written a lot of HTML and CSS by hand but things have changed in 20 years.
+There are a million ways to make a website today but they all ultimately produce HTML and CSS that renders in your web browser.
+It has become more, not less difficult to make a basic web site in my lifetime, not least of all because of the wide range of display sizes and resolutions that smartphones introduced.

+> We used to make everything for a 800x600 screen and people just had to deal with it.

+Fortunately someone has made a tool which does exactly what I want.

 ### Hugo
 [Hugo](https://gohugo.io) is a static site generator which compiles html from markdown files and css from a theme.